CWEzio/Notes/linux.md

 ## `mv`
 `mv` does not show progress.
 Consider use `rsync`

+## zsh-vi-mode
+### missing letters after copy-paste
+In Vim and vi-mode, if you paste text while in normal mode, it can interpret the pasted text as a series of commands, which can lead to unexpected behaviors, like missing letters.

+Before pasting, make sure you're in insert mode.
+Press `i` to enter insert mode, and then paste the text.
+This way, the pasted content is treated as plain text and not as a series of vi commands.

 ## input and output stream

 1. `< file` and `> file`: rewire the input and output streams of a program to a file respectively